-The number of teaching and examination days is set by the Ministère de l'Education et de la Science du Québec.
+The number of teaching and examination days is set by the Ministère de l'Education du Québec.
 The sessional dates vary from year to year.
 At the present time, each semester has 75 teaching days and 7 days of exams.